recurly/recurly-revrec-docs/docs/ADVANCED/rules.md

 5. Enter the active date.
 Choose the beginning and ending date that the JE should be active.
 You can leave the End date blank if you want to apply the JE forever.

 > **Note:** Adjustment waterfall additional journals do not get an option to choose POB type and they do not have an option for auto reverse.

+# FAQs

+Can I have more than one release event for a single POB?
+Yes, you can add multiple release events to a single POB.
+This is useful when revenue for one obligation is released in parts as different milestones are met.
+What is the most important rule for multiple release events?
+The sum of the percentages for all release events on a single POB must equal 100%.
+Are there any restrictions on the 'Upon Booking' or 'Upon Billing' release events?
+Yes.
+If you select 'Upon Booking' or 'Upon Billing' as a release event, the release percentage must be 100%.
+You cannot combine these events with any other release events on the same POB.
+Does every POB need a rule?
+Yes.
+A POB requires at least one assigned rule to function correctly and be applied to transactions.
+How do I add a rule to a POB?
+You can add a rule by navigating to the "Rules" section from the main menu (Rules → Rules) or by going to the "Rules" tab within a specific POB.
+Once there, click the "+" icon.
+Can I edit a POB rule from the main POB details page?
+No. When you open a POB and scroll to the bottom, you can view the associated rules, but you cannot add or edit them from there.
+You must use Method 1 or Method 2.
+What is an "attribute" in a POB rule?
+An attribute is the criterion used to link a transaction to a POB.
+For example, you can create a rule that assigns a POB based on a specific "Item" or "Account Code" on a transaction line.
+Can I change the priority of my POB rules?
+Yes.
+You can change the hierarchy of rules by clicking and dragging the drag icon to reorder them.
+The system evaluates rules from top to bottom.
+How do I delete a POB rule?
+Select the rule you wish to remove and click the "Delete" icon.
+Remember to save your changes to confirm the deletion.
+How can I update an SSP Analyzer with a new product or change the analysis for existing products?
+"For data integrity, an SSP Analyzer cannot be modified after it has been approved.
+To incorporate new products or to update your analysis for existing items, you must create a new SSP Analyzer.
+This new analyzer will use all the data integrated up to that point, allowing you to perform a fresh and accurate analysis. "

+Why do I need to configure POBs and their rules?
+Configuring POBs and their associated rules is essential for ensuring accurate and consistent revenue recognition in compliance with accounting standards.
+It allows the system to correctly identify and allocate revenue to the specific obligations you have with your customers.
+Are there any default POBs I should avoid editing?
+Yes.
+You should avoid editing the default POBs, specifically "Material right" and "manual journal," as they are integral to system functions.
+How do I create a new POB?
+Navigate to Rules → POB and click the "+" button to open the configuration screen for a new performance obligation.
+What is a "Waterfall Type" (WF Type)?
+The Waterfall Type determines the fundamental recognition timing for the POB.
+It defines whether revenue is recognized at a single moment (PointInTime) or spread across a period (OverTime, OverTime Slide, etc.).
+What is the difference between the OverTime, OverTime Slide, and OverTime Condense waterfall types?
+"OverTime: Revenue is recognized over the contract period.
+OverTime Slide: Revenue is recognized over the contract period, but the recognition is delayed by a specified release date.
+OverTime Condense: Revenue recognition is adjusted based on the timing of a specific event and a release date."
+What do the different "Accounting Methods" mean?
+The accounting method determines how revenue is calculated and spread over a period.
+For example:	"Daily: Prorates revenue based on the number of days.
+FixedMonthly: Recognizes a fixed amount each full month.
+PartialMonthly: Prorates revenue for the first and last months and recognizes equal amounts for the months in between."
+What is a "Ratable Method"?
+The ratable method determines which dates the system uses to schedule the revenue.
+You can base the schedule on Sales Order dates, Billing/Invoice dates, or use the Sales Order Ratable method for a prorated amortization.

+Can I group contracts using multiple criteria?
+Yes.
+Revrec allows you to configure contract grouping rules using any combination of factors, giving you full flexibility in how you organize your contracts.
+Can I schedule a grouping rule to apply only for a specific time period?
+Yes.
+When configuring a grouping rule, you can set a Start Date and an optional End Date.
+This allows you to control exactly when a rule becomes active and when it expires.
+Why is my invoice missing from the Workbench and reports?
+If an invoice you integrated doesn't appear in the Workbench or your reports, check the Staging Area.
+Invoices are often held there due to processing errors.
+Our documentation provides a guide to common staging errors and how to resolve them.
+Can a single contract have multiple Performance Obligations (POBs)?
+Yes.
+A single contract with multiple line items can have many POBs.
+You can define these relationships in the POB Rules page within Revrec.

+How are Holds used in Recurly RevRec, and what is the setup process?
+Holds are used to pause revenue recognition postings.
+Their setup is documented under Rules.
+The documentation for Holds can be found here.
+What are Data Rules and how are they configured for data transformation?
+Configuration for Data Rules is a key part of data transformation in RevRec for standardizing data.
+Consult the dedicated Data Rules documentation for setup.

+How do I set up Contract Grouping rules in Recurly RevRec?
+Contract Grouping rules are configured under the Rules section of the documentation.
+Here is a link to the Contract Grouping documentation for detailed setup instructions.
+Explain the purpose and configuration of a Performance Obligation within the RevRec module.
+Performance Obligation configuration is found within the Rules section of the RevRec documentation.
+Review the Performance Obligation rules documentation to understand its purpose and setup.
+What are the steps to automate Variable Considerations (VC) in Recurly RevRec?
+The steps for automating Variable Considerations are located within the Core Concepts > Rules section.
+Refer to the Variable Considerations documentation for the full process.
+Can you provide guidance on defining and using Standalone Selling Price (SSP) in the RevRec system?
+Guidance on defining and using Standalone Selling Price (SSP) is available under the Rules section.
+Find the detailed SSP documentation here.